 What if I feel like my counsellor and I are not a good fit?

 Sometimes this can happen in counselling.
 We know the therapeutic relationship is a central component to your growth and healing, so we want you to feel comfortable with your counsellor.
 If you feel like you and your counsellor are not a good fit, we encourage you to speak with your counsellor about this to discuss alternatives.
-If this is uncomfortable, you can request to speak with the counsellor’s supervisor or contact the intake worker to arrange for a different counsellor.
+If this is uncomfortable, you can request to speak with the counsellor’s supervisor or contact the FRC Coordinator to arrange for a different counsellor.

 What can I expect during my first session?

 The counsellor will review the informed consent with you and answer any questions you have.
 They will also go over any additional administrative forms with you.
 The counsellor will then do a more detailed intake interview and set goals with you for your time together.